 But busy is far from cool.
 In fact, the frenetic, hop-scotching activity that makes up the majority of busyness could be seen as a form of avoidance or even procrastination.
-The work that will make the most difference or be most rewarding No organization is changed through achieving an empty inbox or a fully ticked to-do list.

-is also the activity that gets squeezed out by busyness: things that require sustained, singular focus.
+The work that will make the most difference or be most rewarding is also the activity that gets squeezed out by busyness: things that require sustained, singular focus.